 Lessons and Carols

-Lessons and Carols is a traditional form of Christian worship celebrating the expectation and hope of Advent, culminating in Christ’s birth.
+Lessons and Carols is a traditional form of ecumenical Christian worship celebrating the expectation and hope of Advent, culminating in Christ’s birth.
 In this beautiful ceremony, scripture readings and reflection are interspersed with hymns and carols.
 The most famous Festival of Lessons and Carols is broadcast each year by the BBC on Christmas Eve from King’s College, Cambridge, England.
 The Dominican University Liturgical Choir will lead us in song and prayer.

 The University community gathers at the beginning of the liturgical season of Lent in a spirit of prayer, fasting, and almsgiving to mark this 40-day season.